directvt/vtm/doc/vt-input-mode.md

 When the terminal window is resized, the changes are only applied after a handshake between the terminal and the application.
 Successive multiple resizing of the window initiates the same number of handshakes.

 Handshake steps:
-1. The terminal requests a new size, omitting all other parameters.
+1. Terminal requests a new size, omitting all other parameters.
+   - Application adapts to the new size, e.g. by updating, cropping or removing visible lines.
-2. Application must reply with the same message.
+2. Application replies with the same message.
-3. The terminal applies the new size and sends the changes.
+3. Terminal applies the new size and sends the changes.
+   - Application updates its UI.

 ```
 Terminal:    ESC _ i n p u t ; w i n d o w ; WinSizeX ; WinSizeY _